Dragon Valor

-Dragon Valor (ドラゴンヴァラー, Doragon Varā) is an action role-playing platform video game developed by Now Production and published by Namco for the PlayStation.
+Dragon Valor (ドラゴンヴァラー, Doragon Varā) is a 1999 action role-playing game developed by Now Production and published by Namco for the PlayStation.
 It is the second sequel to Dragon Buster.

 In the Dragon Valor world, dragons are powerful monsters.
 The player's role as a Dragon Valor is to slay them with a magical sword passed down through successive generations.

 Similar to Phantasy Star III, Dragon Valor differs from other platform action games of the time because who the protagonist marries changes future playable characters, plot events, and which ending the player receives.

 Gameplay

-In each chapter of Dragon Valor the player character travels from one location to another, defeats a variety of enemies along the way, and defeats a dragon at the end.
-Players usually control one character per chapter.
-Some characters can be played twice.
+In each chapter of Dragon Valor the player character travels from one location to another, defeating a variety of enemies along the way, eventually ending the chapter by fighting a dragon.
+Players usually control one character per chapter, while some characters may be played twice.
 Basic commands remain almost the same with each character.

 Players can collect items to boost their hit points, magic points, attack, and defense.
 Players can also obtain 'tomes' after defeating specific enemies which grant access to spells.

-The game's currency is Val.
-Val is used to buy recovery potions (which are used immediately upon purchase), status-improving items, or items that may be sold for Val or traded.
+The game's in-world currency is called Val, which is used to buy recovery potions (which are used immediately upon purchase), status-improving items, or items that may be sold or traded.
 Items earned through trade are usually status-improving items.

 There are three different paths based on player choices.
 The names of each path coincides with the three magic swords found on those paths: Azos, Soul, and Kadum.